solidi/learning-notes/programming-languages/javascript.md

         - More write operations than the server can handle.
         - Slow performance.
         - Often cheaper to host shards than one database.
+1. Scale the y axis by using microservices
+    - To decompose a monolith, start with splitting data first.
+    - Orchestration of services sometimes happen on front end, but we should try to make an abstratcion on the backend.
+        - API Orchestration.
+            - Sercurity benefit.
+        - Messaging Layer.
+            - Fault Tolerance with queuing and messaging benefit.

 ### Scaling Knowledge